 What are participle clauses?

-Participle clauses are not very common in spoken English; however, you can find lots of examples in written English, maybe because participle clauses can be very useful.
-They allow us to express condition, reason, cause, result or time in a similar way to full adverbial clauses, only with less words.
+Participle clauses are not very common in spoken English; however, you can find many examples in written English.
+They allow us to express condition, reason, cause, result or time similarly to full adverbial clauses, only with fewer words.
 Look at a couple of examples:

 - After she had finished the exam, she felt very happy. (time)